ronrothjr/The-Threads-of-Becoming/facilitators-guide.md

 ### **Holding Your Own Tension**

-The most powerful engagement is your own capacity to hold tension without collapsing.
+The most powerful intervention is your own capacity to hold tension without collapsing.
 When you can stay present while others are activated, you create a field where transformation becomes possible.

 **Practices that help:**